FIRST KNOW WHAT YOU ARE BUYING THERE ARE TWO CLASSES OF FIREARMS:

 Non-regulated-That is rifles and shotguns that are not banned.

 To purchase any type of firearm out of state(and have it shipped in) you must have it shipped to a License Firearms Dealer.
 The dealer will first need to provide the seller with a copy of his FFL before the guns is shipped.
 NOTE; IF SELLER IS NOT FFL DEALER, I WILL STILL ACCEPT GUN, SELLER MUST PROVIDE COPY OF DRIVERS LICENSE WITH GUN.
 THIS WHAT I REQUIRE:

 NOT ALL DEALERS ACCEPT FIREARMS FROM PRIVATE PARTIES.

 You will fill out a ATF form 4457 and we will do a NICS check through the ATF, once completed ( usually takes about 15 min.) you can take your gun with you that day, If the NICS comes back delay then you may need to wait up to 3 business days to receive the gun.
 You will need to provide drivers license to do transfer.

-To purchase an assault rifle or a pistol the shipping is the same, before any paperwork can be done you will need to have completed a certified firearms training course http://www.mdgunsafety.com/
+To purchase a pistol the shipping is the same, before any paperwork can be done you will need to have A Handgun Qualification License.

-or be a current law enforcement officer or possess a valid handgun permit issued by the state of Maryland or be current or retired military .
-You will fill out form 4473 and also three additional Maryland state forms that will be sent into MSP and they will do background and NICS check.
+This info can be found on Maryland State Police web site appears to be up and running at this time.
+You will fill out form 4473 and also four additional Maryland state forms that will be sent into MSP and they will do background and NICS check.
 The total time frame of the transaction is at best a guess, right now running 100 days,this is not including the time it takes to obtain a HQL.

 There are additional items that are addressed when purchasing a handgun.